-Spivey: Invest in black talent
+Spivey: In Detroit, we must invest in black talent

 Re: Nolan Finley’s Dec.
 15 article “Where are the black people?”: I must admit I was surprised to a read an article by Nolan Finley of this subject matter, yet encouraged by the conversation I hope will commence in religious, professional, social and academic circles across this city and region.